 The sale of the Pasir Ris white site to the joint venture between Allgreen Properties and Kerry Properties for nearly S$ 700 million (S$684.50 per sq ft per plot ratio) was the largest deal sold through State tender.

 Separately, commercial property sales came down from S$3.0 billion Q4 2018 to S$ 1.9 billion in Q1 2019.
 Notable deals in 2018 included the sale of the GLS hotel site along Club Street (S$ 562.2 million), Liang Court (S$400 million), and Rivervale Mall (S$230 million).

 The interest in hotels and serviced apartments was keen because of the more optimistic outlook of the hospitality sector.
 A case in point was the State tender for the hotel site along Club Street that attracted eight bids.

 While there was no major office building sales in Q1 2019, the strata office market remained active.
 ARA Asset Management sold 6 levels at Suntec City for S$ 160 million and the Oversea-Chinese Banking Corporation sold three levels of The Octagon along Cecil Street for S$45.5 million.

-The strong performance of office rental market also contributed to the growing interest in commercial properties.
+Singapore Investment Research Report note that strong performance of office rental market also contributed to the growing interest in commercial properties.
 For example, Oxley Holdings reportedly received a S$1.025 billion offer for Chevron House after owning for a year when they acquired the building for S$ 660 million.